CONTROLLED HUMAN AGGRESSION FOR THE MARTIAL ARTIST PART 1

 2. College is usually too focused on only one single aspect of adulthood (becoming a successful “hunter”) and no longer teaches other important values.

-Part 2 will show how a martial arts instructor can use these descriptions of human aggression to better understand and motivate his students.
+Part 2 shows how a martial arts instructor can use these descriptions of human aggression to better understand and motivate his students.

 From the Fall 1999 PTI Newsletter